-Currently, I am a PhD candidate in Physics at Sidney Sussex College, the University of Cambridge, supervised by Dr Renske Smit and Prof Roberto Maiolino.
-I’m part of the Galaxy Formation and Evolution group (led by Prof Roberto Maiolino), affiliated with both the Kavli Institute for Cosmology and Cavendish Laboratory.
+Currently, I am a Postdoctoral Research Associate at the Kavli Institute for Cosmology, the University of Cambridge, recently having completed my PhD supervised by Dr Renske Smit and Prof Roberto Maiolino.
+I am part of the Galaxy Formation and Evolution group (led by Prof Roberto Maiolino), which is affiliated with both the Kavli Institute for Cosmology and Cavendish Laboratory.

 Before starting my PhD, I completed the Master of Advanced Study in Astrophysics at the Institute of Astronomy, while for my undergraduate degree, I was at the University of Leiden, studying Physics and Astronomy (for more details, see my CV).